ethanbass/chromConverter/README.md

 ### Contributing

 Contributions of source code, ideas, or documentation are always welcome.
-Please get in touch (preferable by opening a GitHub [issue](https://github.com/ethanbass/chromConverter/issues)) to discuss any suggestions or to file a bug report.
+Please get in touch (preferably by opening a GitHub [issue](https://github.com/ethanbass/chromConverter/issues)) to discuss any suggestions or to file a bug report.
 Some good reasons to file an issue:

 - You think you've found a bug.
 - You're getting a cryptic error message that you don't understand.